Turn Your Invention or Tech Idea into Success: Start a Tech Startup or Sell Your Idea

 The Idea Alone Is Worth Nothing!

 Remember that from an investor's perspective, the great idea, no matter how brilliant it may be, is worth nothing!
-Therefore, invest enough time to further develop your technology into a fully worked-out business idea packaged in a business model.
+If you want to start a tech startup, invest enough time to further develop your technology into a fully worked-out business idea packaged in a business model.
 This will become the basis for your company.
 A business plan comes later.
 In other words, stop dreaming because there is a lot of work to be done!
 Do not start too complicated.
 Begin with a test of the feasibility of the business idea.
 Initially, focus on the product.
 How viable is it?
 How innovative is the technology and the product?
 Does more technology need to be developed, or is it good enough as it is?
 Are you able to protect the technology?
 Are there competing products on the market?
 What will your team look like?
 How much money do you need, and what are the estimated costs and price of your product?
 In short, many questions will arise in a very short time.
 With the best answers for now, your idea will be further developed step by step, and feasibility will be mapped out.
 Do not be afraid to discuss your idea with friends, experts, and potential customers.
 Often, it is possible to give an abstract description of the idea without going into too much detail.
 Moreover, people are often too busy with their own business and/or work to drop everything to chase your ideas.
 Just start.
-You could begin by answering the list of questions to test your business idea

 The beginnings of Hewlett-Packard (HP)